Murder of Vera Page: Disappearance

-On 14 December 1931, Vera left her home at 22 Blenheim Crescent at 4:30 p.m. to walk approximately fifty yards to the home of her aunt, Minnie, who lived at number 70 Blenheim Crescent.
-The purpose of this short journey was to collect two swimming certificates she had been awarded but had left with her aunt the previous day.
+Initial inquiries

 When Vera had not returned home by 5:30 p.m., her father paid a visit to her aunt, who informed him Vera had collected her swimming certificates and then left her home at approximately 4:45 p.m., intending to return home in time for her evening meal.
-Having first visited the homes of all of Vera's friends and relatives in the hope his daughter may be with an acquaintance, Charles visited Notting Hill police station to report Vera as missing at 10:25 p.m.
+Having first visited the homes of all of Vera's friends and relatives in the hope his daughter might be with an acquaintance, Charles Page visited Notting Hill police station to report Vera as missing at 10:25 p.m.
 Assisted by several friends and neighbours, Vera's parents continued their search for her throughout the evening and into the morning.
-The following day, the child's physical description was circulated among local police and by the evening of 15 December, local media had been notified of her disappearance.
+The following day, the child's physical description was circulated among local police and by the evening of 15 December, local media had been notified of her disappearance, with several wireless stations broadcasting appeals for information as to her whereabouts and welfare.

-Via extensive inquiries, investigators determined that at some time between 5 and 6 p.m. on 14 December, Vera had spoken with a school friend as she (Vera) had stood outside a chemist's located at the junction of Blenheim Crescent and Portobello Road, and that Vera had informed her friend of her intentions to purchase soap dominoes on prominent display behind the window as a Christmas present for her parents.
-The friend had noted Vera had been carrying an envelope in her hand, which her aunt confirmed to investigators had contained her swimming certificates.
-Shortly after this brief conversation, the friend had left Vera standing in front of the chemist's window.
-No other verifiable sightings of the child—alone or in the company of any other individual—could be established after this time.
-(Note: One individual did state to investigators that at approximately 8:45 p.m. on 14 December he had seen a girl he believed to be Vera walking along Montpelier Road in the direction of Lansdowne Crescent.
-This man was able to accurately describe Vera's clothing, adding the fact she had been "swinging" her red beret in her hand.)
+Via extensive inquiries, investigators determined that minutes prior to 5 p.m. on 14 December, Vera had spoken with a school friend named Irene Steerman as she (Vera) had stood outside a chemist's located at the junction of Blenheim Crescent and Portobello Road, and that Vera had informed her friend of her intention to purchase soap dominoes on prominent display behind the window as a Christmas present for her parents.
+Steerman noted Vera had been carrying a large white envelope in her hand, which her aunt confirmed to investigators had contained her swimming certificates.
+Shortly after this brief conversation, Steerman left Vera standing in front of the chemist's window.

 "The moment I stepped into the garden, I saw the body.
 The child was lying on her right side, and the lapel of her coat almost covered her face ... she looked as if she was lying asleep under the bushes, except that her face was like marble.
 I told the cook at the house, and then went out and found a policeman."

 — Joseph Smith.
 Milkman performing his round on Addison Road, recollecting his discovery of the body of Vera Page.
 December 1931.

+No other verifiable sightings of the child—alone or in the company of any other individual—could be established after this time.
+(Note: One individual did state to investigators that at approximately 6:45 p.m. on 14 December, he had seen a girl he believed to be Vera walking along Montpelier Road in the direction of Lansdowne Crescent.
+This man—a former neighbour of the Page family—was able to accurately describe Vera's clothing, adding the fact she had been "swinging" her red beret in her hand.)
+A subsequent autopsy would reveal Vera's murder occurred shortly after Steerman had last seen her alive, with investigators theorizing she had most likely encountered her murderer in the vicinity of the chemist's shop.